heptarch/heptarch.github.io/drafts/rbl2.md

 have gone on to good postdocs; I'm guessing that a flair for applied research, a porousness to new ideas, and compatibility with existing personnel, were also prerequisites.

-In a smaller organization, research synergy with the rest of the team is even more important.
+In a small organization devoted to creative applied research, I think the mixture will be similar but the proportions will change.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>